Charles-Graham/GWU_DATS6103_TEAM8/README.md

 - Is there a relationship between total delay time and departure/arrival convenience satisfaction?

-- Is there a difference on satisfaction of older travelers between short- and long-distance trips?
+- Is there a difference in satisfaction for older passengers (50+) when comparing short and long distance flights?

 ---------------------------